Lost in Blue 2: Plot

 A short cut scene plays, showing the player character on a sinking ship.
 The player has the option to search their suitcase, the closet, or the table.
 They gain something from choosing one of them, but it can sometimes be unclear what.
 After the cut scene, the character (Amy or Jack, depending whom the player chooses at the start of the game) wakes up on the beach.
-(This part is similar to a cut scene in that the characters on the screen are moving and speaking without the player's control, but is illustrated just like the actual game, not like the cell-shaded opening.
-These "auto-scenes" occur whenever they hit an important turning point in the game.)
-The character says that he/she should look for survivors.
+This part is similar to a cut scene in that the characters on the screen are moving and speaking without the player's control, but is illustrated just like the actual game, not like the cell-shaded opening.
+These "auto-scenes" occur whenever they hit an important turning point in the game.
+The character says that they should look for survivors.
 At this point, game play begins and the player is free to wander the beach.
 At a certain point, they will be near enough to the partner character, and an auto-scene will introduce the two of them.

 Their first goals are to find food, shelter, and water.
 Once they find shelter in a nearby cave, the next few days are spent gathering enough food, water, and firewood to survive each day's labors.
 After several days of gameplay, the character will be able to start exploring their surroundings and finding the different areas of the island.
 Along the journey the character will fish, hunt game, build furniture, build a treehouse, develop several different tools, explore myriad cooking methods, and gather items from the beach, jungle, forest, and grasslands.
 They must also fight/avoid enemies like wolves, snakes, spiders, tigers, crocodiles, and gorillas.
 The eventual goal is, of course, rescue.

 The game provides several different ending scenarios that depend upon the actions the character takes during the game, such as being saved by a helicopter.
 If the character's health meter reaches zero, they will die and the game will be over.
 However, there are several ways to get rescued, such as by radio or helicopter, and there is a 365-day limit to the game.
 If the characters make it 365 days, the game automatically ends, and they are still on the island, but they will win and survive.

 Reception

-The game received "mixed" reviews according to video game review aggregator Metacritic.
+The game received "mixed" reviews according to video game review aggregator website Metacritic.